ruqaiya/urlTidBits/README.md

 1) writing unit tests
 2) Functionalities:
-	1) Cater Urls in all format.
-Not only the specific method defined.
-	2) Cater HTTPS urls as well.
+	1) Cater HTTPS urls as well.
-	3) If a social media page is entered like facebook.com, the social media handles functionality breaks.
+	2) If a social media page is entered like facebook.com, the social media handles functionality breaks.
 I would have liked to fix that.
 3) Make the UI much better.
 4) Test the system on all browsers, for more domains and IPS and document its limitations.